 Flame Brigade may implement additional restrictions depending on current local conditions.

-Fire spinning is allowed in appropriately cleared spaces–not the deep woods or the parking lot.
-If you spin, please make sure you are familiar with fire safety guidelines, and contact .
+Fire spinning is allowed in appropriately cleared spaces - not in the deep woods or the parking lot.

 Small art cars–think “small enough that two people can free it when it becomes stuck in the mud”–are welcome at Emergence!